pedromonad/angular-nx-firebase-monorepo-boilerplate/README.md

 ## Start the app

+First of all, create a firebase project and config the `apps/coins/src/environments/environment.development.ts`.
+Don't forget to enable the authentications!

 To start the development server run `nx serve coins`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code